apache/sedona/docs/tutorial/zeppelin.md

 ![](../image/sql-zeppelin.gif)

-## Large-scale with GeoSparkViz
+## Large-scale with SedonaViz

-GeoSparkViz is a distributed visualization system that allows you to visualize big spatial data at scale.
-Please read [How to use GeoSparkViz](viz).
+SedonaViz is a distributed visualization system that allows you to visualize big spatial data at scale.
+Please read [How to use SedonaViz](viz).

-You can use GeoSpark-Zeppelin to ask Zeppelin to overlay GeoSparkViz images on a map background.
+You can use Sedona-Zeppelin to ask Zeppelin to overlay SedonaViz images on a map background.
 This way, you can easily visualize 1 billion spatial objects or more (depends on your cluster size).

-First, encode images of GeoSparkViz DataFrame in Zeppelin Spark notebook Scala paragraph,
+First, encode images of SedonaViz DataFrame in Zeppelin Spark notebook Scala paragraph,

 ```
 spark.sql(